TypeFox/monaco-components/verify/monaco-editor-comp/README.md

-# Pure HTML + JavaScript eerification examples
+# Pure HTML + JavaScript verification examples

 These examples are using the bundled version of `monaco-edior-comp`.
 The are statically served.